-Not only are patients being interrupted soon after they start talking, in many cases they are prevented from completing their story.
+Not only do doctors interrupt patients soon after they start talking, in many cases doctors prevent patients from completing their story.
 In one study, only 23% of patients were given the chance to finish their opening statement describing their concerns.

-This can be a significant issue because telling your whole story can help your doctor diagnose and treat you.
+Telling your whole story can help your doctor diagnose and treat you.
 It’s been said that somewhere between 70% – 90% of medical diagnoses are made based on the patient’s story, so simple math tells us that not being able to tell our stories can impact our diagnoses.

-Up to 30% of the time doctors completely miss why the patient is even there!
+Shockingly, research shows that up to 30% of the time doctors completely miss why the patient is even there!

-Why are doctors interrupting patients so quickly?
+Why do doctors interrupt patients so quickly?

-Doctors must see many patients each day with a tight time schedule, sometimes causing them to rush.
+Doctors see many patients each day, squeezed into a tight time schedule, which can cause them to rush.
 When a doctor thinks he/she has heard enough of the patient’s story to dictate next steps, he/she may interrupt to move things forward or redirect the conversation.

 How long would patients speak if given a chance?

-However, that is probably not a well-founded fear.
+However, that is likely not a well-founded fear.
 One study found that patients spoke for an average of 92 seconds when they were not interrupted.
 Additionally, the research found that 78% of patients had finished their initial statement in two minutes.
 Only a small percentage talked for longer than five minutes.

 - Before you go to the doctor, write out your narrative story.
 What symptoms are you experiencing?
 When?
 What are you doing when it occurs?
 How is it impacting your life?